BeepBoopHQ/slapp-firebase-example/README.md

 # slapp-firebase-example
-An example Slapp Slack App using Firebase as the persistence layer
+An example [Slapp][slap] Slack App using [Firebase][firebase] as the persistence layer.
+A primary goal of this repo is to serve as an example of you you might integrate a custom persistence layer w/ [Slapp][slap].

 Expects the following environment variables: